-Suppliers must be aware of requirements under state and federal laws and environmental protection regulations.
+In addition to our sustainability requirements detailed in section 6.5, suppliers must be aware of requirements under state and federal laws and environmental protection regulations.

 If there is an environmental incident on farm or you receive a regulatory notice or order from a regulatory authority, you must immediately notify your Field Services Advisor and keep us regularly updated.
-In these circumstances, SDA reserves the right to suspend milk supply in its absolute discretion.
-Collection will only resume when SDA deems it safe and suitable to do so.
+In these circumstances, SDA reserves the right to suspend milk supply in our absolute discretion.
+Collection will only resume when we deem it safe and suitable to do so.
 Payment for milk during suspension will be at our sole discretion.
-Further, SDA may conduct an audit of the farm to determine the cause of the issue.
+Further, we may conduct an audit of the farm to determine the cause of the issue.